Grand Tour of France

 Day 05: Chateaux Country

-Day 06: Chateaux Country – La Rochelle – Cognac – Bordeaux
+Day 06: Chateaux Country – La Rochelle – Bordeaux

-This morning spend some time in the picturesque town of La Rochelle, situated on the Atlantic coast followed by a scenic drive through the Bordeaux wine region where you will stop for a Wine Tasting session at one of the celebrated cellars.
-Next, enjoy an orientation walk of the city center of Bordeaux.
+This morning spend some time in the picturesque town of La Rochelle, situated on the Atlantic coast, followed by a scenic drive through the Bordeaux wine region.
+Stop for Wine Tasting at one of the celebrated cellars.
+Next, enjoy an orientation walk of the city centre of Bordeaux.

 Day 07: Bordeaux – Dordogne – Rocamadour – Toulouse